During the South African leader’s 27 years in prison, he was inspired by the writings of Norman Vincent Peale.

-The letters that South African freedom fighter Nelson Mandela sent during his 27 years in prison have recently been published, and they offer extraordinary insights into the soul of a man who suffered in abysmal conditions as punishment for his revolutionary anti-apartheid activism.
+The letters that South African freedom fighter Nelson Mandela sent during his 27 years in prison have been published, and they offer extraordinary insights into the soul of a man who suffered in abysmal conditions as punishment for his revolutionary anti-apartheid activism.

 How did he survive through all of it?
 Hope.
 He clearly clung to hope even when things looked most hopeless.
 When his mother died, and he was unable to go to the funeral.
 When his son was killed in a car accident, and he was not allowed to leave the prison.
 How do you keep hope then?

-I visited the prison at Robben Island in South Africa not long ago and saw the place where Mandela spent the bulk of his prison years.
+I visited the prison at Robben Island in South Africa and saw the place where Mandela spent the bulk of his prison years.
 The guides were former prisoners, and they showed us around the cramped, dank, concrete cells.
 We could see the lime quarry where prisoners were forced to work.

 Mandela was not allowed to wear dark glasses and the glare of the hot South African sun on the white lime permanently damaged his eyesight.
 Worse was the constant harassment from guards.